ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/03-RBasics.md

 > - **return value** − the last expression evaluated in the function body {: .checklist}

-Let's practice making our own *user defined* functions using **function**, which is a *built in* R function.
+Let's practice making our own *user-defined* functions using **function**, which is a *built-in* R function.
 As a first step, we will make a couple functions with out arguments.

 ~~~
 # definition of a function named my_function,